prescottprue/react-redux-firebase/README.md

 firebase.initializeApp(config) // <- new to v2.*.*

 // initialize firestore
-// firebase.firestore() // <- only needed if using firestore
+// firebase.firestore() // <- needed if using firestore

-// Add reduxReduxFirebase enhancer when making store creator const createStoreWithFirebase = compose( reactReduxFirebase(firebase, rrfConfig), // firebase instance as first argument )(createStore)
+// Add reduxReduxFirebase enhancer when making store creator const createStoreWithFirebase = compose( reactReduxFirebase(firebase, rrfConfig), // firebase instance as first argument
+  // reduxFirestore(firebase) // <- needed if using firestore
+)(createStore)

 // Add Firebase to reducers
 const rootReducer = combineReducers({
-  firebase: firebaseStateReducer
+  firebase: firebaseStateReducer,
+  // firestore: firestoreReducer // <- needed if using firestore
 })

 // Create store with reducers and initial state